Trump Wages War on American Cities As DOD Gets a Makeover | Michael Grunwald

 That's because you're a bitch, Costa.

-Department of War is letting everybody know that Donald Trump isn't f ⁇ ing around.
+Department of War is letting everybody know that Donald Trump isn't finging around.
+It's like Pete Hexf says, we're the Department of War.

 We're here to say we do all the war in a major way.

-B-boy stance.
+B-Boy stance.

 So you're saying America is on war footing, ready to fight any of our enemies at any time?

+Anybody, anytime.
 Oh, including China?
+Hell no.

+Obviously, not China.
 They got tanks and bombs.

+No, I'm talking about hotel workers in Baltimore.
 These clean ladies had it too good for too long.

-Cleaning ladies, aren't there more appropriate enemies for the Department of War?
+Cleaning ladies.
+Aren't there more appropriate enemies for the Department of War?
+Like the Sinaloa cartel?

+No, dude.
 Those guys chop people's heads off for fun.

+No, no, no, we're not touching cartels.
 But an unarmed boat, we light that shit up from a distance.

 All right?

 Bombs away, we ain't here to play.
+Poison.

 So to be clear, the Department of War isn't trying to do war, just little skirmishes.